 We observed a solid 60+ FPS at 4K, which is pretty neat.
 We were able to run the 3dmark benchmark, with automatic OC enabled and a 600mhz memory boost, and the card set to 60% fan speed without thermal throttling, all-in-all a very sweet breeze for gamers.

 As far as the specifications are concerned, it has pretty much identical features to the reference model.
-It has three DisplayPort 1.4, one HDMI 2.0b Up to 4 display, and one USB type-C port.
+It has three DisplayPort 1.4, one HDMI 2.0b Up to 4 display, and one USB Type-C port.
 Quad simultaneous display capable and 650-watt power supply is recommended for this card.

 This card gave us outstanding thermal numbers of 67 degrees C under full load.
-All thanks to a larger and thicker aluminum fin stack array in combination with five 8mm copper heat pipes working in harmony to dissipate more heat than previous generation designs.
+All thanks to a larger and thicker aluminium fin stack array in combination with five 8mm copper heat pipes working in harmony to dissipate more heat than previous generation designs.

 Its three fans are under your complete command with each fan individually controllable.
 Two individual fan controllers allow users to adjust fan rotations independently and apply increased airflow only to where and when it’s needed, reducing overall noise and increase longevity while still keeping things cool under the hood and performance going strong.
 It’s all done automatically so there’s nothing you need to do.
 For the overclockers, ZOTAC has its own dedicated software called FireStorm by which you can also control the spectral lighting of RGB on the card.